-The patent mentions On board diagnostics (OBD) standards in the automotive industry available with engine computer systems in the 1980s.
+The road quality patent mentions On board diagnostics (OBD) standards in the automotive industry available with engine computer systems in the 1980s.

 The patent discusses sensor systems within cars, and how those are monitored.
-It tells us one of the failings of such systema are that information collected by vehicles doesn’t allow for that data to be aggregated across more than one vehicle.
+It tells us one of the failings of such systems is that information collected by vehicles doesn’t allow for that data to be aggregated across more than one vehicle.

 There are diagnostic sensors that could be used to collect data quality information, but in a way that would make collecting data about many routes difficult, and the patent tells us it, “would require such substantial resources as to be impractical.”

 The Google patent describes an approach for “monitoring vehicle sensors to determine and report road quality using a communication device including an electronic circuit is provided.”
 This device might be built to a vehicle’s radio system and might use a GPS-enabled system that worked with mapping software.